-So, by all means, follow your instincts when it comes to choosing whom to approach.
+So, by all means, follow your instincts regarding choosing whom to approach.

-But be mindful of your selection, though.
+But be mindful of your selection, through.
 Your peer’s poor reputation could hurt your profile even if you’re guilty by association.

-Ever hear the term, strike while the iron is hot?
+Ever heard the term, strike while the iron is hot?

-Asking for feedback immediately after a project had ended is a popular strategy to get a helpful testimonial.
+Asking for feedback immediately after a project has ended is a popular strategy to get a helpful testimonial.

 As the task you did for your client or employer will be fresh on their mind, they could recall minute details and might share them on their recommendation.

-Small business uses such tactics to attract leads all the time!
+Small businesses use such tactics to attract leads all the time!